iblessdeno/whatsapp-coinmarket-bot/readme.md

    npm start
    ```

 2. Scan the QR code with WhatsApp to log in.
+The number you use to scan the QR code will automatically be set as the admin number.

+3. The bot will prompt you to set up your CoinMarketCap API key.
+Send the API key in the format: `CMC="YOUR_API_KEY_HERE"` in the chat.

-3. Use the following commands in any WhatsApp chat:
+4. Once the API key is set, use the following commands in any WhatsApp chat:

    - `!help`: Show available commands
    - `!price [symbol] [currency]`: Get current price of a cryptocurrency